-The maths curriculum has been constructed to reflect the Teaching for Mastery approach, which we believe will allow children to achieve high standards.
+At Eastfield Primary School, the maths curriculum aims to provide children with the confidence and thinking strategies to tackle practical and problem-solving situations in everyday life.
+It has been constructed to reflect the Teaching for Mastery approach, which we believe will allow children to achieve high standards.
 Well thought out lessons, which work through a small steps progression, aim to develop fluency, reasoning and problem-solving skills whilst supporting children to move learning into their long-term memory.

 We pride ourselves on children having a secure understanding of Number Bonds and Times Tables, as we believe this allows children to become fluent and confident within maths lessons.
-We ensure through low-stake quizzing that learning moves from the working memory to long-term memory by doing regular, consistent practice.
+We ensure, through low-stake quizzing, that learning moves from the working memory to long-term memory by doing regular, consistent practice.
 TT Rockstars and Numbots help support your child at home with this learning.

 By the time children leave Eastfield, we want all pupils to be confident and competent mathematicians.
 They will be able to work with numbers and also develop the ability to reason, use known mathematical facts and explain their reasoning to a mathematical problem.
 It is important that pupils see that maths is not an isolated subject as they will be required, throughout their education, to apply the skills learnt in Maths to other areas of the curriculum and their everyday lives.